jdliaw/chorganize/README.md

 @param str deadline: the date that the chore should be completed by (m/d/yyyy)
 @param str description: more information about the chore
 @param str userEmail: the email of the user who will be assigned to the chore
-@return str: a message confirming that the chore was successfully created
+@return str: the newly created chore's ID
 @raise KeyError: name and/or groupID parameters were not specified
 @raise NoResultFound: user or group does not exist
 """